futomi/html5-CC2650SensorTag.js/README.md

 ---------------------------------------
 ## <a name="CC2650SensorTag-object">CC2650SensorTag object</a>

-In order to use the `CC2650SensorTag.js`, you have to create a `CC2650SensorTag` object from the `CC2650SensorTag` constructor as follows:
+First of all, you have to create a `CC2650SensorTag` object from the `CC2650SensorTag` constructor as follows:

 ```JavaScript
 var tag = new CC2650SensorTag();